Below, please find a list of frequently asked questions received by the Mayor and his staff.

 Mayor Liccardo‘s administration depends on the efforts of his diverse and experienced team.
 Please visit the City's career page to learn if the Mayor is hiring for full or part-time roles.

-The Mayoral Internship Program seeks high school and college students interested in gaining experience in public service, policy, and local government.
+The Mayoral Internship Program seeks college students interested in gaining experience in public service, policy, and local government.
 Interns will be assigned to a team and work closely with other City Departments, coordinate efforts with Mayoral staff, monitor state, and federal developments, and attend both internal meetings at City Hall and external meetings with stakeholders.

 To request an interview, quote, or statement, find archived press releases, and access Mayor Liccardo’s photo and video archive, visit our press room.